duckduckgo/BrowserServicesKit/README.md

 1. Build the `BrowserServicesKit` scheme by opening the Swift package in Xcode
 2. Run `swift build -c release` to build a release binary

-## DDG Sync

-Shared code for DuckDuckGo's private Sync service for Apple platforms is included in this library.
-It depends on libsodium and exports a C-wrapper that encapsulates logic for creating secure messages to the sync server.
-As such it includes libsodium as a framework.

-### Updating libsodium

-* Update the submodule to the required version
-* Build the framework using the apple-xcframework script under dist-build
-* Replace the existing framework with the one that was built
-* remove the libsodium-apple folder that gets created
-* commit all changes

 ## Testing

 Run `swift test` on the project root folder.
 Please note that running the tests on Xcode will not work.